-Perimeter Center has made tremendous Bikeways: bike lanes have been pedestrian and bike infrastructure and through LCI planning efforts.
+Perimeter Center has made tremendous Bikeways: bike lanes have been progress on various fronts to improve completed on two streets, Perimeter pedestrian and bike infrastructure and quality of life elements in the last decade Parkway.
+Bike lanes are planned for through LCI planning efforts.